MarinaFuster/cai-implementation/REPORT.md

 The original methodology was adapted due to model availability and computational limitations.
 The steps taken are as follows:

 1. **Select a Base Model**
-   - Instead of using Anthropic’s RLHF model, this project uses **Mistral 7B** fine-tuned for helpfulness.
+   - Instead of using Anthropic’s RLHF model, this project uses **[Mistral 7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3)** fine-tuned for helpfulness.
 This model lacks built-in safety guardrails.
    - Fine-tuning is performed using **LoRA** to reduce computational cost.

 2. **Generate Revised Responses**
-   - The critique-revision process follows a single-step approach.
+   - The critique-revision process follows a multi-step approach in the original paper: after receiving a prompt, the model must critique the answer and then revise the response based on its critique.
-   - Revised responses are generated using:
-     - **Alternative 1:** The same Mistral 7B model.
-     - **Alternative 2:** A more capable model for critique and revision.
-   - Few-shot examples are included to clarify the critique role.
+   - In the original paper, few-shot examples are included to clarify the different roles involved in creating the revisions.
+   - In this implementation, an example was created to understand the process; however, for training purposes, a pre-existing dataset is used.

 3. **Supervised Fine-Tuning (SFT)**
-   - The model is fine-tuned on revised responses from the last critique-revision step.
+   - The model is fine-tuned on revised responses from the final critique-revision step.
    - Helpful responses are incorporated to maintain assistance capabilities.

 4. **Direct Preference Optimization (DPO)**
-   - Instead of reinforcement learning, DPO is used due to dataset availability and ease of implementation.
+   - Instead of reinforcement learning with a preference model, DPO is used due to dataset availability and ease of implementation.
-   - A preference model is trained to optimize responses based on constitutional principles.

 # 🏗️ Implementation

 The codebase is structured as follows:

 - **`critique_flow.ipynb`**
-  - Demonstrates the critique-revision response flow using pre-existing datasets from Hugging Face.
+  - Demonstrates the critique-revision response flow described in the original paper.
   - Not required for SFT or DPO but useful for understanding the dataset creation process.

 - **`constitutional_training.ipynb`**
   - Implements the full training pipeline using:
     - `dataset_manager.py` for dataset processing.
-    - `model_manager.py` for model loading and training.
+    - `model_manager.py` for model and tokenizer loading.
-  - Stores final results in a specified directory.
+  - Stores final results in a specified directory, after training.

 # 📊 Results